up730418/subversive/README.md

 When you are ready run `sh start.sh` then navigate to the server

 If you wish for the server to autorun when the pi is started we need to modify the rc.local file.
-In order to do this use `sudo /etc/rc.local` and the following line `sh ./home/pi/subversive/start.sh` below any other code but before `exit 0`
+In order to do this use `sudo nano /etc/rc.local` and the following line `sh ./home/pi/subversive/start.sh` below any other code but before `exit 0`

 ## LCD Screen